What is Bridge Rectifier? – Circuit Diagram, Working

 Working of Bridge Rectifier

-As a result, a bridge rectifier allows electric current to flow during both the positive and negative half cycles of the input AC.
+Thus, a bridge rectifier enables the flow of the electric current during positive as well as negative half cycles of the input AC signal.

 Ripple Factor